tonk-intro/routing-calculator/README.md

 2. It is the shortest route between the source and destination.
 3. It is neither of the above, but the route is listed in the *National Routing Guide*.

 The first criterion sounds complicated but is the most straightforward.
-If you want to travel from A to B, and a particular route shows up when searching for trains from A to B with [https://www.nationalrail.co.uk/](the official journey planner), then that route is valid.
+If you want to travel from A to B, and a particular route shows up when searching for trains from A to B with [the official journey planner](https://www.nationalrail.co.uk/), then that route is valid.

 The second criterion sound easy but is a bit harder to apply.
-Network Rail provides a [https://www.networkrail.co.uk/running-the-railway/the-timetable/electronic-national-rail-timetable/](mileages table), and the Routing Guide manual suggests to compute the ''throughout distance for travel between every station by any route'' by adding ''mileages together for the component parts of the journey by referring to the relevant timetables''.
-But helpfully someone has already automated this process and we can thus use the [https://my.railmiles.me/mileage-engine/](RailMiles Mileage Engine).
+Network Rail provides a [mileages table](https://www.networkrail.co.uk/running-the-railway/the-timetable/electronic-national-rail-timetable/), and the Routing Guide manual suggests to compute the ''throughout distance for travel between every station by any route'' by adding ''mileages together for the component parts of the journey by referring to the relevant timetables''.
+But helpfully someone has already automated this process and we can thus use the [RailMiles Mileage Engine](https://my.railmiles.me/mileage-engine/).

-The third criterion is complicated, because using the [https://www.nationalrail.co.uk/travel-information/routeing-guide/](National Routing Guide) is difficult.
+The third criterion is complicated, because using the [National Routing Guide](https://www.nationalrail.co.uk/travel-information/routeing-guide/) is difficult.
 In order to get the full list of permitted routes from A to B, one needs to go through up to seven steps:

 1. **Routing Points**